Management Science and Engineering Program

 MS&E also participates with the departments of Computer Science, Mathematics, and Statistics in a program leading to a B.S. in Mathematical and Computational Science.

-The department core, taken for all areas, includes courses in accounting, computer science, deterministic optimization, economics, organization theory, and a capstone senior project.
-Through the core, students in the program are exposed to the breadth of faculty interests and are in a good position to choose an area during the junior year.
+Students complete core courses in mathematical modeling, systems analysis, organizational theory, optimization, probability, statistics, ethics, computer science, and economics, leading to a capstone senior project.
+Throughout the core, students in the program are exposed to the breadth of faculty interests and prepared to study different areas of application of the department’s methodologies.

 The major is designed to allow a student to explore all three areas of the department in greater depth.